Akilandeswari: Worship

 The idols (moola murtis) of Jambukeswarar (Shiva) and Akhilandeswari are installed opposite to each other – Such temples are known as Upadesa Sthalams.
 As Akhilandeswari was like a student and Jambukeswara was like a Guru (teacher) in this temple, there is no Thirukalyanam (marriage) conducted in this temple for Jambukeswarar and Akhilandeswari, unlike the other Shiva temples.
 The sanctum sanctorum (garbhagriha) of goddess Akhilandeswari and the sanctum sanctorum of Prasanna Ganapathi are in the shape of the pranava mantra, "Om" in Tamil script.
-It is believed that Akhilandeswari was originally an angry deity (ugra devata) in the form of Varahi and devotees would pray to her only from the outside of the temple.
+It is believed that Akhilandeswari was originally an angry deity (ugra devata) and devotees would pray to her only from the outside of the temple.
 Hence, during one of Adi Sankara's visits, he installed the Prasanna Ganapathi idol right opposite her sanctum and installed a pair of Sri Chakra thaatankas (ear-rings) to reduce her anger.
-Apart from daytime when she is Akhilandeswari and after Arthajama puja during the night time she again becomes Varahi.
+The Sri Chakra carvings on the earrings eventually absorbed the angry power of the goddess and continue to hold it to this day.
+Apart from daytime when she is Akhilandeswari and after Arthajama puja during the night time she again returns to her fierce form.
 No one dares to enter once her sanctum is closed.
-Even many have witnessed the glimpse of Varahi during Arthajama pooja.
-Some people even heard the roaring sound of Varahi at night.
-Apart from this, she becomes Lakshmi in the morning, Durga at 12 Noon, Saraswati in the evening and as Varahi after the Arthajama puja at 9 pm.
+Even many have witnessed the glimpse of her during Arthajama pooja.
 Akhilandeswari is such a kind goddess who fulfills our wishes if we seek her with true devotion and love.
 The Jambukeswarar Temple of Thiruvanaikovil is located near the Sri Ranganathaswami Temple of Srirangam, which is home to the deity Ranganatha.
 Hence during the Tamil month of Margazhi, it is believed that Ranganatha sends garlands, jewellery, sarees and gifts to his sister Akhilandeswari.

 The cleaning and reconsecration of the Sri Chakra earrings are always carried out by the Shankaracharyas of the Kanchi Kamakoti Peetham.
 In the 1970s, the kumbhabhishekam of the Akhilandeshwari shrine was performed by Mahaperiyava Chandrashekharendra Saraswati VIII, the 68th Shankaracharya.
 The last clean-up of the earrings was performed by Vijayendra Saraswati Swamigal, the 70th Shankaracharya in 2024.
-In the presence of the head priests of the temple, the earrings were removed from Goddess Akhilandeshwari's idol and her shrine was temporarily closed after necessary Hindu chants.
+In the presence of the head priests of the temple, the earrings were removed from Goddess Akhilandeshwari's idol and her shrine was temporarily closed after necessary Hindu mantras were chanted.
 The earrings were found to be attached to a very thick and strong cord, made specifically to bear the weight of the heavy earrings.
 In pictures posted to social media, the Sri Chakra is carved only on the lower part of the earstuds, as opposed to the commonly believed upper part.
 The clean-up involved removal of the earrings, removal of the tiny gemstones, polishing of the gold frame (which had blackened due to continuous soot from the daily Aarti) and re-installing the gemstones properly.
-The earrings were re-consecrated back in the temple after a week in accordance with Hindu scriptures and Vedic chants.
+The earrings were re-consecrated back in the temple after a week in accordance with Hindu scriptures and chanting of mantras.